mjc-school/MJC-School/stage #2/module #2 SQL/lesson #11. GROUP BY and HAVING/content.md

 ## Tasks:

-1)	Select all Groups from Table Students having average mark more than 5
+1)	Select all Students from Table Students having average mark more than 8
-2)	Select the best student according to the marks
+2)	Select students (id and name) who have minimum mark more than 7
-3)	Select all students who paid more than 2 times this year
+3)	Select all students(id and name) who paid more than 2 times during 2019

 ##	Materials
 -	https://www.w3schools.com/sql/sql_groupby.asp